How Long Does a Yeast Infection Last

 Causes of Yeast Infections

 Yeast infections are caused by an overgrowth of fungi called Candida.
-Candida is normally present in small amounts in the vagina, but when the balance of bacteria and yeast in the vagina is disrupted, Candida can grow and cause an infection.
+Candida is normally present in small amounts in the vulva, but when the balance of bacteria and yeast in the vulva is disrupted, Candida can grow and cause an infection.

-Several factors can disrupt the balance of bacteria and yeast in the vagina, leading to a yeast infection.
+Several factors can disrupt the balance of bacteria and yeast in the vulva, leading to a yeast infection.
 These factors include:

 • Antibiotics: Antibiotics can kill the bacteria that normally keep yeast in check, allowing Candida to grow and cause an infection.